A categorical characterization of strong Steiner $\omega$-categories: A categorical take on strong Steiner -categories

 We shall give a quick sketch of this fact, since providing a full proof is beyond the scope of this work.

 \begin{proof}[Sketch of the proof] We start by proving (1).
-The 3-category $\cA$ is by definition freely generated by a polygraphic basis, and by~\cref{polygraphimpliesbasis} we know that $\cA$ admits a basis.
+The 3-category $\cA$ is by definition freely generated by a polygraphic generating set, and by~\cref{polygraphimpliesbasis} we know that $\cA$ admits a basis.
 Moreover, the canonical map $\cA\to\cB$ induces isomorphisms

 Since the classes $[H_1]_3$ and $[H_2]_3$ are equal in $(\lambda\cA)_3$ and the left adjoint functor $\lambda$ preserves pushouts, the canonical map $\cA\to\cB$ also induces an isomorphism In particular, the canonical map $\cA\to\cB$ induces isomorphisms $(\lambda\cA)_q\cong(\lambda\cB)_q$ for any $q\ge0$, and so $\cB$ admits a basis since $\cA$ does.